AdoboPeanuts/Time_Series_Analysis_Homework/Time_Series_Analysis/README.md

     fit (p < 0.05)?

     c.
 Plot the 5-day forecast of the volatility.

+### Q&A

+Q1.
+Does this model perform better or worse on out-of-sample data as compared to in-sample data?

+    A:
+        Results:

+        Out-of-Sample Root Mean Squared Error (RMSE): 0.6445805658569028

+        In-sample Root Mean Squared Error (RMSE): 0.841994632894117

+        Based on the results.
+The model performs better on the out-of-sample data compared to the in-sample data.
+Perfomance is better if you have a low RMSE.
+In this case, out-of-sample data has a lower RMSE as compared to the in-sample data.

-#### Linear Regression Forecasting
+## Linear Regression Forecasting

 In this notebook, I built a Scikit-Learn linear regression model to predict CAD/JPY returns with *lagged* CAD/JPY futures returns and categorical calendar seasonal effects (e.g., day-of-week or week-of-year seasonal effects).

-Outlined are the steps applied to complete the linear regression:
+### Outlined are the steps applied to complete the linear regression:

 1. Imported library for current project.